-The BGS have a team of volcanologists that work on various research projects in locations around the world.
+We have a team of volcanologists that works on various research projects in locations around the world.
 This research helps governments and local people to:

 - understand the signals that may indicate an eruption will happen soon

-- understand the potential hazard posed by volcanoes
+- understand the potential hazards posed by volcanoes

-- work with communities living near volcanoes, and also further afield, to try and reduce risk from volcanic eruptions
+- work with communities living near volcanoes and further afield to try and reduce risk from volcanic eruptions

 - understand how best to take advantage of volcanic systems, e.g. geothermal energy

 The BGS volcanology team works with government agencies to provide support and scientific advice not only during volcanic unrest or ‘changes from a volcano’s normal state’, but also in preparation for potential future activity.

 How the different types of volcano are formed and the relationship with plate tectonics.

 Types of volcano